xeraa/java-logging/readme.md

 ### Send

-1. Show that the logs are missing from the first run, since no connection to Logstash had been established yet.
+1. Show that the logs are missing from the first run, since no connection to Logstash could be established before the Java application shut down in the initial run.
 1. Rerun the application with `docker restart java_app` and see it works now.
 And we have already seen the main downside of this approach.
 1. Finally, you would need to rename the fields to match ECS in a Logstash filter.